ResMed: New Setup Wizard and Native Mobile App Feature

 I received a list of around 100 ResMed device users who were in their first 90 days of therapy.
 After responses and successful sessions, N=7 patients participated in the study.

-I began the session with asking background questions related to their PAP therapy.
 Then I had participants complete tasks for 4 time points during therapy using the onboarding flow and then the device use tracking feature:

 Day 0